Skip to main content

 You configure:

-• A & B in North America
+• Regions: A & B in North America, C in Europe

-• Set Warehouse A as non-sharing.
+• Warehouse A set as non-sharing

-Meanwhile, Warehouse C in Europe will be treated as a separate group entirely, with its own velocity, buffer, and reorder logic.
+Now, if Warehouse B is running low, the system will recommend a reorder — even if Warehouse A has excess stock — because A is non-sharing.
+Meanwhile, Warehouse C in Europe is treated as a completely separate group with its own velocity, buffer, and reorder logic.

 Did this answer your question?